rackerlabs/rackspace-how-to/content/cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008.md

     <img src="{% asset_path cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008/inboundport2.png %}" alt="inboundport2.png" />

-5. Because this is an allow rule, select whether to allow this traffic over all connections (secure and insecure) or only if the connection is secure.
+5. Because this is an allow rule, select whether to allow traffic over all connections (secure and insecure) or only secure connections.
 If you require a secure connection, you can specify whether it also requires encryption, or if it overrides block rules.
 Click **Next** to continue.

     <img src="{% asset_path cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008/inboundport3.png %}" alt="inboundport3.png" />

 6. Select the profiles to which this rule applies.

-   - The *Domain* profile applies when the inbound connection is coming from an interface with the "Domain" profile selected.
+   - The *Domain* profile applies when the inbound connection is coming from an interface with the Domain profile selected.
    - The *Private* profile applies when the inbound connection is coming from a source network that has selected Private for its profile.
    - The *Public* profile applies to all connections coming from a source whose profile is set to Public.